ICT Admin To Hold Islamabad Health Championship 2023 - UrduPoint

 ICT Admin To Hold Islamabad Health Championship 2023

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :Office of Chief Commissioner Islamabad has announced "Islamabad Health Champion 2023" which will commence on February 5.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) :Office of Chief Commissioner Islamabad has announced "Islamabad Health Championship 2023" which will commence on February 5.

 According to the details, participants would register themselves in six categories including Girls kids Health Camp, Girls Health school Camp, Girls Health College Camp, Boys Kid Health Camp, Boys Health School Camp, and Boys Health College Camp.
 From each category one camp will be selected as a winner and would receive awards and certificates.